-- a) Maintenance Hole Spacing: 100 m for pipes up to 1200 mm diameter - b) Maintenance Holes: - Minimum of 1200 mm diameter or as manufacturer's specifications. - All maintenance hole base, riser and lid sections to be installed with rubber seal gasket. - Lift holes to be plugged with mortar. - Pre-benched structures to be used where possible. - Approved "Kor-N-Seal" pipe adaptors shall be used for the connection of all pipes at maintenance holes. - Drop Structure required where the inlet and outlet inverts differ by more than 0.6 m. - Maintenance hole safety grates are required for maintenance hole that are greater than 5.0 m.
+- a) Maintenance Hole Spacing: 100 m for pipes up to 1200 mm diameter - b) Maintenance Holes: - Minimum of 1200 mm diameter conforming to OPSD 701.010 or as required for larger trunk sewer sizes.. - All maintenance hole base, riser and lid sections to be installed with • rubber seal gasket.
+Frost straps (internal or external) shall be provided to hold maintenance hole sections together (at least two (2) between each section) conforming to OPSD 701.100.
+External straps to extend vertically from top to bottom and for deep maintenance holes extended at least 1 m below frost depth. - Lift holes to be plugged with mortar. • - Pre-benched structures to be used where possible. - Approved "Kor-N-Seal" pipe adaptors shall be used for the connection . of all pipes at maintenance holes. - Drop Structure required where the inlet and outlet inverts differ by more • than 0.6 m. - External frost straps to extend vertically from top to bottom and for deep • maintenance holes extended at least 1 m below frost depth. - Maintenance hole safety grates are required for maintenance hole that • are greater than 5.0 m.
 Refer to OPSD 404.020 (latest revision).